 The only downfall to this whole recipe is that there is A LOT of chopping involved.
 I just so happened to buy a new Tasty 3 piece peeler set before making these again.
 The shredder tool worked like a champ and got the job done in no time!
 I couldn’t believe how much quicker it made all of the chopping, so I highly recommend one!
 (Click HERE to order one for yourself!)

 Regardless, it doesn’t take that long to assemble the roll-ups.
-You can prep all of the ingredients and store them in the refrigerator until ready wrap and then serve or make ahead!
+You can prep all ingredients and store them in the refrigerator until ready to wrap and then serve or make ahead!
 They will keep in the fridge for 2 to 3 days.